-Before you make a big investment in a wind turbine or solar panel do you homework and ask lots of questions.
+Before you make a big investment in a wind turbine or solar panel do your homework and ask lots of questions.
 If you are given expected performance numbers by a salesman, check them with your own numbers.
 What do they claim for kWh output?
 How does that line up with actual results from similar projects?
-Sales claims of kWh production that don't match what has historically been seen, can make a big difference in payback and what you hope to see out of your project.
+Sales claims of kWh production that don't match what has historically been seen can make a big difference in payback and what you hope to see out of your project.
 Is the system UL pre-certified?
 Ask for a UL certificate.
 If not, you could incur added costs.
 Learn about the company and the individual you are dealing with.
 How long have they been in business?
-Check the Minnesota Better Business Bureau about possible complaints.
+Check with the Minnesota Better Business Bureau regarding possible complaints.

 Compare the cost of driving an electric vehicle

 To see the cost of fueling a vehicle with electricity compared to a similar vehicle that runs on gasoline visit www.energy.gov/eGallon.